paszu/3DSRepo/Get-Started.md

 *The following applies to all devices:*

-**If you already have a CFW setup on any version between 9.0.0 and 9.2.0, change menuhax to type 1, set your menuhax trigger to dpad down, then start the guide at Part 4.**
+**If you already have a CFW setup on any version between 9.0.0 and 9.2.0, change menuhax to type 1, set your menuhax trigger to D-Pad down, then start the guide at Part 4.**

 If your version is below 9.0.0, follow the instructions on the "9.2.0 Update" page to update directly to 9.2.0.